Table of Contents

-- Marshall’s amplifiers are best for rock players who want to achieve a classic tone, while Orange products are especially good for modern heavy metal guitarists who like a more scooped sound.
+- Marshall’s amplifiers are best for rock players who want to achieve a classic tone.
+Orange products are good for modern heavy metal guitarists who like a more scooped sound.

 Marshall is generally more well-known than Orange, with a wider market reach.
 There are also more famous bands who use Marshall amps than bands who play Orange.

 However, that doesn’t mean Marshall is better than Orange.
-Instead, it means Marshall amps have been around longer and have had more time to build their brand name and fan base.
+Instead, it means Marshall amps have been around longer.
+They have had more time to build their brand name and fan base.

 The Marshall vs Orange amps debate often comes down to their signature guitar tones.

-Marshall’s signature sound is characterized by sizzling distortion and crunch resulting from a large amount of mids in their amps.
+Marshall’s signature sound is characterized by sizzling distortion.
+Plus crunch, which is a result of a large amount of midrange in their amp tone.
 The Marshall sound is a high gain, distorted and compressed tone.
 To put it simply, it’s the sound of rock ‘n’ roll.

 As a guitar player, you’re probably already familiar with this iconic tone.
-From the growling crunch of a Plexi stack to the high-gain roar of a JCM 800, Marshall amplifiers have been used to create some of the most legendary tones in rock history.
+From the growling crunch of a Plexi stack.
+To the high-gain roar of a JCM 800!
+Marshall amplifiers have created some of the most legendary tones in rock history.

 Most guitarists who use Marshall amps are rock players who want to achieve a classic tone.
-The Marshall sound has better sustain and a thicker tone with smoother highs, so it would be the more popular choice for classic and hard rock.
+The Marshall sound has better sustain and a thicker tone with smoother highs.
+It would be the more popular choice for classic and hard rock.

 Orange amps are very versatile and can be used in various musical settings.
-However, these amps are particularly appealing to artists such as metal players since they offer tons of gain but still maintain incredible clarity and definition.
+However, these amps are particularly appealing to artists such as metal players.
+This is because they offer tons of gain!
+All while maintaining incredible clarity and definition.

-In addition, Orange is more focused on cutting through the mix and is regarded for its distortion tones.
+In addition, Orange is more focused on cutting through the mix.
+They are regarded for their distorted tones.
 Because of this, Orange amps are the best choice for modern metal and hard rock players.